Few health care topics elicit stronger opinions than pediatric vaccines.

 Rush experts sort the myths from the facts.

-The vaccine — approved for people ages 12 and up — protects pre-teens and teens from getting sick, and it can help protect others as well.
+The vaccine — approved for children ages 6 months and up — protects kids from getting sick, and it can help protect others as well.
 When young people get COVID-19, there is a high risk they can transmit it to others who are at risk for more serious COVID-19.
 Getting the vaccine helps lower that risk.

 Myth: Vaccines cause autism.